Federated Concept-Based Models: Interpretable models with distributed supervision: Dataset details

 For each network, we generate a dataset with a network-specific number of samples, selected via preliminary experiments to ensure stable performance: 15{,}000 for Asia, 15{,}000 for Sachs, 10{,}000 for Alarm, 20{,}000 for Insurance, and 20{,}000 for Hailfinder.
 Each dataset is split into training, validation, and test sets using a standard 70\%–10\%–20\% split.
-The networks are interpreted causally and their graphs are treated as ground truth.
-Nodes in each network are treated as concepts $\{C_j\}_j$ or as the task variable $Y$, yielding complete annotations, whereas the datasets do not natively include input features $X$.
+We interpret the networks causally and treat their DAGs as ground-truth causal graphs.
+Under this interpretation, each directed edge represents a direct causal relation from a parent variable to a child variable, and the DAG defines the reference causal structure used for evaluation.
+The nodes in each network are treated either as concepts $\{C_j\}_j$ or as the task variable $Y$.
+Thus, the generated datasets provide annotations for semantic variables, but no corresponding raw inputs $x_i$.
 To construct inputs suitable for concept-based models, concept values are flattened and passed through a simple autoencoder trained with an MSE loss, consisting of two encoder and two decoder layers.
 The latent dimensionality is scaled with graph size (Asia: 32, Sachs: 32, Insurance: 64, Alarm: 64, Hailfinder: 64).
 The resulting embeddings are further perturbed by mixing 50\% of the encoded signal with 50\% Gaussian noise, and the final inputs are standardized.
 These transformations yield non-trivial input representations, requiring models to recover the underlying concepts rather than trivially accessing them.
-Tasks chosen in the experiment are respectively: dysp (Asia), Akt (Sachs), PropCost (Insurance), BP (Alarm), R5Fcst (Hailfinder).
+Tasks chosen in the experiment are respectively: \emph{dysp} (Asia), \emph{Akt} (Sachs), \emph{PropCost} (Insurance), \emph{BP} (Alarm), \emph{R5Fcst} (Hailfinder).